mattjbones/react-on-screen/README.md

 ## How it works ?

-The component simply passes a ```isVisible``` props to your component.
+The component simply passes an ```isVisible``` prop to your component when it's completely visible in the viewport.
+If only part of your component is visible then ```isPartiallyVisible``` will be passed instead.

+> ```isPartiallyVisible``` and ```isVisible``` are mutually exclusive, with the reasoning that if a component is fully visible then it can't also be partially visible (the inverse is also true).

 ## Features

 - Don't rely on [findDOMNode](https://facebook.github.io/react/docs/top-level-api.html#reactdom.finddomnode).
 So it can be used with a stateless component.
 - Transfer all the props to the wrapped component
 - Visibility can be tracked only once
 - Event listeners are implemented with throttle to avoid memory leaks or performance issues

 ## Demo